DataRights/MAPPED/README.md

 `pre-commit install`

-This creates a .git/hooks/pre-commit script which will check your git config and run checks that are enabled.
-For list of enabled pre-commit hooks checkout config/pre_commit.yml file.
+This creates a .git/hooks/pre-commit script which will check your git config and run checks that are enabled. modify the file .git/hooks/pre-commit and remove all the lines and add this line:

+`RAILS_ENV=test rake test`

 # Deployment instructions